qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. _identify_mode:

-At the bottom of the window, you have the :guilabel:`Mode` and :guilabel:`View` comboboxes.
+At the bottom of the window are the :guilabel:`Mode` and :guilabel:`View` comboboxes.
-With the :guilabel:`Mode` combobox you can define from which layers features should be identified:
+:guilabel:`Mode` defines from which layers features should be identified:

 * **Current layer**: only features from the selected layer are identified.
-The layer may not be visible in the canvas.
+The layer need not be visible in the canvas.
-* **Top down, stop at first**: for only features from the upper visible layer.
+* **Top down, stop at first**: only features from the upper visible layer.
-* **Top down**: for all features from the visible layers.
+* **Top down**: all features from the visible layers.
 The results are shown in the panel.
-* and **Layer selection**: opens a context menu where the user selects the layer to identify features from.
-Operates like a right-click.
+* **Layer selection**: opens a context menu where the user selects the layer to identify features from, similar to a right-click.
 Only the chosen features will be shown in the result panel.

 The :guilabel:`View` can be set as **Tree**, **Table** or **Graph**.
 'Table' and 'Graph' views can only be set for raster layers.

 The identify tool allows you to |checkbox|:guilabel:`Auto open form`.
-If checked, each time a single feature is identified QGIS will open a form showing its attributes.
+If checked, each time a single feature is identified, a form opens showing its attributes.
 This is a handy way to quickly edit a feature's attributes.

 Other functions can be found in the context menu of the identified item.
 For